chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 }
 ```

+Also **note**, the strongly-typed configuration object registered like this, behaves more like a singleton registration.

 #### [9] IOptions injection for configuration instance

 The configuration registered in above code can be injected with an IOptions wrapper of the created instance type e.g. `IOptions<AppConfigs>` for our code sample